Published on 09 December 2021

 Table of Contents

 Anxiety is a common issue that affects many people.
 It is a feeling of sudden fear and confusion which may cause stiffness in your muscles.
-There are many reasons for the condition to arise, such as stressful situations and low-income family well-being.
+The condition has many reasons, such as stressful situations and low-income family well-being.

 Other than that, it can be caused mainly due to any underlying disease conditions.
 In the US, there are 6.1% million people affected by Anxiety.

-Many drugs are safe on their own and can become dangerous only when combined with other medications.
+Many drugs are safe and can become dangerous only when combined with other medications.
 Certain combinations of drugs may be safe in low doses but still increase the risk of side effects and must be taken cautiously.

 To overcome Anxiety, drugs like Metizolam and Etizolam are used, which help produce a calming effect in your brain.
 Both drugs are similar; let us understand more about them in detail.